muhammadwaqas1564/Real-Time-License-Plate-Recognition-System/README.md

-# REal Time License Plate Recognition System 🚘🚔
+# Real Time License Plate Recognition System 🚘🚔

 A robust web-based application designed to recognize license plates from uploaded images, store detected data, and manage toll charges.
 The **License Plate Recognition System** uses computer vision to identify license plates and provides an intuitive dashboard for tracking vehicles and revenue.